ejwmoreau/desktop/notes.md

 * Tried to see if I can avoid the double trigger when plugging in the dock (1 udev trigger per monitor)
 * Result: Whatever the default setup is via `pacman` is the best for me.
 Don't try the `launcher` option.
 Live with the double trigger

+Nebulae & /etc/passwd

+* Nebulae doesn't seem to need the /etc/passwd entry anymore, so I'm just leaving the line here in case it breaks later:
+  * `emoreau:x:60038:60038::/home/emoreau:/bin/bash`
+  * Result: While Nebulae commands do work now, they also result in a `?` folder being created to store the Nebulae config in
+  * So I've re-added the /etc/passwd entry to avoid that